Good Reasoning Makes Good Demonstrations: Implicit Reasoning Quality Supervision via In-Context Reinforcement Learning: Experimental Details

 We train DeepSeek-R1-Distill-Qwen-1.5B\footnote{https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B} and DeepSeek-R1-Distill-Qwen-7B\footnote{https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-7B}.
 We evaluate on six mathematical reasoning benchmarks: AIME24, AIME25, HMMT25, MATH500, AMC23, and OlympiadBench.
 For evaluation metrics, we report avg@4 scores on MATH500~\citep{lightman2024let} and OlympiadBench~\citep{he-etal-2024-olympiadbench}, and avg@32 scores on all other benchmarks, following prior work~\citep{su2025cegppocoordinatingentropygradientpreserving}.
 At inference, we set the maximum generation length to 32k tokens for AIME24 and AIME25, and 16k tokens for the other datasets.
 For answer extraction, we follow the standard practice adopted in \citet{yang2024qwen25mathtechnicalreportmathematical}: parsing the contents enclosed within the \texttt{\textbackslash boxed\{\}} structure in model outputs to identify the final answer.
 Answer correctness is judged by math-verify\footnote{\url{https://github.com/huggingface/Math-Verify}}, which performs symbolic comparison to handle equivalent mathematical expressions.

-For checkpoint selection, we save checkpoints every 10 training steps and select the checkpoint with the best performance on AIME25 to report results on all other benchmarks.
 All evaluation is conducted in zero-shot mode without any demonstrations, ensuring fair comparison with baseline methods and validating that our approach requires no modification to deployment.
 This zero-shot evaluation also empirically confirms our theoretical claim in Section~\ref{sec:method}: while demonstrations are used during training to enable implicit quality reweighting, In-Context RLVR implicitly optimizes the base policy which can operate without demonstrations.